aptana/Jaxer/server/src/mozilla/layout/tools/reftest/README.txt

    The only difference between <url> and <url_ref> is that results of the test are reported using <url> only.

+3. Specification of a url prefix

+   url-prefix <string>

+   <string> will be prepended to relative <url> and <url_ref> for all following
+   test items in the manifest.

+   <string> will not be prepended to the relative path when including another
+   manifest, e.g. include <relative_path>.

+   <string> will not be prepended to any <url> or <url_ref> matching the pattern
+   /^\w+:/.
+This will prevent the prefix from being applied to any absolute url containing a protocol such as data:, about:, or http:.

+   While the typical use of url-prefix is expected to be as the first line of a manifest, it is legal to use it anywhere in a manifest.
+Subsequent uses of url-prefix overwrite any existing values.

 This test manifest format could be used by other harnesses, such as ones that do not depend on XUL, or even ones testing other layout engines.

 Running Tests
 =============

+(If you're not using a DEBUG build, first set browser.dom.window.dump.enabled to true (in about:config, in the profile you'll be using to run the tests).
+Create the option as a new boolean if it doesn't exist already.
+If you skip this step you won't get any output in the terminal.)

 At some point in the future there will hopefully be a cleaner way to do this.
 For now, go to your object directory, and run (perhaps using